saattrupdan/saattrupdan.github.io/_posts/2019-06-12-singular-value-decomposition.md

 ---
 layout: post
 mathjax: true
-title: Singular Value Decomposition in pictures
+title: Singular Value Decomposition
+subtitle: A visualisation
 ---

 Whenever we are dealing with a complicated problem, it usually helps to break it into smaller pieces that are easier to handle.
 This is as true in mathematics and machine learning as it is when we're cooking a meal or cleaning our home.
 This idea is what's the guiding principle to the _singular value decomposition_.